basemmerink/fungal-twitch/README.md

 ## Installation

+- Download the files from github and extract to your Noita mod folder.
+Rename the folder from fungal-twitch-main to fungal-twitch
 - Download (the latest version of) Nodejs if you don't have it already
 - Edit the .env file
   - TWITCH_BOT_NAME - The name of your bot account on twitch